John Higgins: After the fourth world title (2011–2017)

-2017–18 season to present
+2017 to present

-Higgins won his 29th ranking title at the 2017 Indian Open, defeating Anthony McGill 5–1 in the final.
-He won his 30th ranking title at the 2018 Welsh Open, defeating Barry Hawkins 9–7 in the final; it set a new record for the most Welsh Open titles, surpassing O'Sullivan's four.
+He won the 2017 Indian Open, defeating Anthony McGill 5–1 in the final.
+The following year, he won his thirtieth ranking event at the 2018 Welsh Open, defeating Barry Hawkins 9–7 in the final.
 Higgins also reached the final of the 2018 World Snooker Championship, but lost again to Mark Williams.
 At the 2019 World Snooker Championship Higgins reached the final again, only to be beaten 18–9 by Judd Trump.
 This was Higgins' third consecutive World Championship final and his eighth overall.

 Higgins surpassed Stephen Hendry's career total of 775 centuries during the 2019 Scottish Open.
-He made his 775th century on 11 December during his match against Alexander Ursenbacher, and made his 776th against Jack Lisowski the following day.
+He made his 775th century on 11 December during his match against Alexander Ursenbacher and his 776th against Jack Lisowski the following day.
 Higgins made his 800th career century on the first day of the 2020 Champion of Champions, although he lost the match to Ding Junhui.

-In the 2020–21 season, Higgins reached his first Masters final since 2006 after beating Mark Allen, Ronnie O'Sullivan, and David Gilbert.
+In the 2020–21 season, Higgins reached his first Masters final since 2006 after beating Allen, O'Sullivan and David Gilbert.
 However, he was defeated by tournament debutant Yan Bingtao 8–10 in the final.
 On 28 February 2021, Higgins defeated Ronnie O'Sullivan in the final of the Players Championship to claim his 31st ranking title and his first ranking title in three years.
 After his win, Higgins said that was "the best week of [his] snooker career" in terms of the way he played.
-In particular, his most impressive performance came in the quarter final against Mark Selby, Higgins outscored his opponent 546–7 in a 6–0 victory.
+In his quarter-final against Mark Selby, Higgins outscored his opponent 546–7 in a 6–0 victory.
 After the match, Selby stated that, "I've never had a match where I had so few chances.
 John froze me out from start to finish, he played an incredible match.”